-The Town recognizes the importance of the goals and objectives set forth by the Chesapeake Bay Preservation Act, and therefore, a large component of the Natural Resources Plan will be the enforcement of the Town's Chesapeake Bay Preservation Ordinance.
-The Ordinance establishes Resources Protection Areas (RPAs) and Resource Management Areas (RMAs), which together form the Town's Chesapeake Bay Resource Preservation Area which were identified on the Town's Chesapeake Bay Preservation Area Map.
-These areas have intrinsic water quality value due to the ecological and biological processes they perform or are sensitive to impacts which may result in significant degradation to the quality of state waters.
+The Town recognizes the importance of the goals and objectives set forth by the Chesapeake Bay Preservation Act, and therefore, a large component of the Natural Resources Plan will be prioritize the enforcement of the Town's Chesapeake Bay Preservation Ordinance.
+The Town understands that future development must be managed so that surface water quality is not degraded and that sensitive environmental features within the Town are preserved or properly managed.
+The Ordinance establishes Resources Protection Are as (RPAs) and Resource Management Are as (RMAs), which together form the Town's Chesapeake Bay Resource Preservation Area which were and have been identified on the Town's Chesapeake Bay Preservation Area Map.
+These RPAs are areas that have intrinsic water quality value due to the ecological and biological processes they perform. or RMAs are areas sensitive to impacts which and may result in significant degradation to the quality of state waters or functional value of RPAs if developed improperly.
 RMAs include floodplains, highly erodible soil including steep slopes, highly permeable soil, and non-tidal wetlands.
 Due to the prevalence of these features within the Town, and due to the belief that the performance standards set forth by the Act's pursuant Regulations comprise good land management, the entire Town has been designated as a RMA.
+The delineation of these areas will help guide the Town in land use decisions and support efforts to protect the Chesapeake Bay and the sensitive environmental features within the Town.